-You employ fit and healthy people.
+You employ people in work-fit condition.

 You make sure they maintain their health, fitness and wellbeing throughout their employment in your organisation by encouraging them to do the things that fit and healthy people do to keep themselves fit and healthy.
 You want them to retire in retirement-fit condition.